DOI-BLM/requests-arcgis-auth/README.md

-# Esri ArcGIS Authentication for Python Requests
+# Esri ArcGIS Authentication Handlers for Python Requests API

-**Authentication handler for using Esri ArcGIS for Server and Portal (ArcGIS Online) Authentication with Python Requests**
+**Authenticate to Esri ArcGIS for Server, Portal and ArcGIS Online (AGOL) using Python Requests**

 ----------